 - A change in how well they see things

 - Constantly holding books or toys close to their face

 Frequently Asked Questions

 What is a pediatric ophthalmologist?

-Pediatric ophthalmologists are concerned with the development of a child’s visual system, as well as the eye conditions that may interfere with proper visual development in children.
+Pediatric ophthalmologists are concerned with the development of a child’s visual system and the eye conditions that may interfere with proper visual development in children.
 Additionally, a pediatric ophthalmologist may manage ocular diseases that affect children, perform eye surgery on children, or utilize glasses and medications to manage eye problems in children.
-Typically, children with squinting, misalignment of the eyes, head turns or tilts are referred to a pediatric ophthalmologist for an evaluation.
+Children with squinting, misalignment of the eyes, head turns or tilts are referred to a pediatric ophthalmologist for an evaluation.

-Many of these conditions are genetic so often children are examined if there is a family history of childhood eye problems.
-Adults with eye movement disorders like strabismus are often referred to pediatric ophthalmologists, as they are familiar with this type of condition.
-Generally, pediatric ophthalmologists recruit an orthoptist to assist in the treatment of strabismus.
+Many of these conditions are genetic, so often, children are examined if there is a family history of childhood eye problems.
+Adults with eye movement disorders like strabismus are often referred to pediatric ophthalmologists, who are familiar with this type of condition.
+Generally, pediatric ophthalmologists recruit an orthoptist to assist in treating strabismus.